-VPN Broker Domain properties Option Definition IPv4 Network or IPv6 Network Enter the IP address and netmask of the virtual network that contains all of the members of the VPN Broker domain.
+VPN Broker Domain p VPN Broker Domain properties Option Definition IPv4 Network or IPv6 Network Enter the IP address and netmask of the virtual network that contains all of the members of the VPN Broker domain.
 You must enter an IPv4 network, an IPv6 network, or both.
-Tip We recommend that you make a note of the IP addresses for each VPN Broker Domain.
-Note With version 6.11, IP address validation is done and notified to the administrator.
 VPN Broker Gateway Select the VPN Broker Gateway that belongs to the VPN Broker domain.
 Type part of the name of an element or browse through the drop-down list to select an element.
 External VPN Broker Gateways This setting is used only in a VPN Broker high availability configuration.
 MAC Address Prefix Enter a unique identifier for the VPN Broker Domain in MAC address format.
 The length must be three octets.
 The first octet must be even.
 The address must be a unique unicast MAC address.
-Tip We recommend that you make a note of the MAC Address Prefix for each VPN Broker Domain.
-Note With version 6.11, the MAC Address Prefix is auto-populated.
 Primary VPN Broker Server This setting is used only in a VPN Broker high availability configuration.
 Enabled When selected, the VPN Broker Domain element is enabled.
 You can temporarily disable the element without deleting it.